Cleared Traditional

 Risk

 K251217 is an FDA 510(k) clearance for the SmartGuard technology.
-This device is classified as a Interoperable Automated Glycemic Controller (Class II - Special Controls, product code QJI).
+Classified as Interoperable Automated Glycemic Controller (product code QJI), Class II - Special Controls.

 Submitted by Medtronic Minimed, Inc. (Northridge, US).
-The FDA issued a Cleared decision on August 29, 2025, 130 days after receiving the submission on April 21, 2025.
+The FDA issued a Cleared decision on August 29, 2025 after a review of 130 days - within the typical 510(k) review window.

 Submission Details